How to Make an XO Valentine's Pillow from Drop Cloth

 Supplies Needed:

 Let's talk for a sec about the actual pillow.
-I love that the original is elongated.
+I love that the inspiration pillow is elongated.
 I found a feather pillow with removable case at HomeGoods for only $9!

 As you can see, it's elongated too and I love the blue pattern on the front.
 The reason I bought it is because the back was just the color I wanted!
 But I also don't hate the front!!
 So win-win, this turned into a reversible pillow for me!